’90 Day Fiancé’ Star Paola Mayfield Wears No Pants In 30 Degree Weather: ‘His View Vs My View’

 The celeb added to the wow factor by wearing knee-high socks and super-soft boots.
 Paola styled her hair in a side-part and let her pinky mane rest on her shoulders.
 She also sported a cute pair of antlers on her head.

-Paola posed on a deck with a spectacular view of a tree-lined, lane, water, and a hill in the distance.
-Those who follow the star know that in a previous post, she shared her plans for the holidays.
-Paola, her husband, and their toddler are currently taking a road trip to his home state, Oklahoma.
-They are going to visit Russ’s family.
+Paola posed on a deck with a spectacular view of a tree-lined lane, water, and a hill in the distance.
+Those who follow the star know that in a previous Instagram post, she shared her plans for the holidays.
+Paola, her husband, and their toddler are currently taking a road trip to Russ’s home state, Oklahoma, to visit family.

 The mother-of-one looked relaxed as she stood outside.
 She angled her hips to the side and put one foot slightly forward.
 She rested both elbows on the railing for support.
 Paula looked directly at the lens while pouting her lips.